 Treatment for obesity may include:

-- Changes to diet and amount of calories eaten
+Changes to diet and number of calories eaten

 linked to weight and normal developmental issues

 Support and encouragement for making changes and following recommended treatments